 We're keeping up with what journalism funders are doing in the field and everything we learn is contained in this guide, as well as IP's journalism news section.
-Profiles of all funders and program officers are regularly updated with new information, and we continue to add additional funders.
+If you're looking for support for documentary film, make sure to check out our Film funding guide.
+The funder profiles below are updated regularly and we often add additional funders.
+Only paid subscribers can access this resource (subscribe here).

 Alexia supports photojournalists whose work highlights social injustice and promotes cultural understanding.